0Kaz/activerecord-sinatra-boilerplate/README.md

 2 - Launch the app by using the main file <code> ruby app.rb</code>

 3 - Access the page by going to your navigator with the link : localhost:4567

+## Building a restaurant web app :

+The main user story for this small web app is as such :

+<i style="background-color: silver">As a user I can list all the restaurants</i>
+<i style="background-color: silver">As a user I can see one restaurant's details</i>
+<i style="background-color: silver">As a user I can add a restaurant</i>